What is Token Ring? | How Does Token Technology Work?

 A star wiring center can detect and correct faults if the cable breaks or gets damaged in this network.
 In such cases, this solution resolves the problem.

-The network fixes a problem in the ring, enabling it to continue operating.
-Additionally, computers connect to the ring network using RIUs (Ring Interface Units).
+The LAN fixes a problem in the ring, enabling it to continue operating.
+Additionally, computers connect to this structure using RIUs (Ring Interface Units).

 Working Logic of Token Technology

 Token networks use different mechanisms for error detection.
-One such mechanism involves designating a network computer as an active monitor.
-Also, this helps ensure smooth network operation.
+One such mechanism involves designating a LAN computer as an active monitor.
+Also, this helps ensure smooth operation.

 This computer is a central time information source for computers in another ring.
 So, it performs the maintenance function effectively.

 The active monitoring computer is any network computer.
 Its task is to cut the constant roaming of ring frames.
-Additionally, it helps maintain efficient network performance.
+Additionally, it helps maintain efficient LAN performance.

 1. It does not need routing.